-Through the restoration of Easter Lake project partners are working on repairing and restoring the lake through dredging, shoreline work, and improving the fishery.
+Despite these management strategies, water quality continued to decrease.
+After years of research and planning, the Easter Lake Watershed Project officially began in 2013.
+Through the restoration of Easter Lake, project partners are working on repairing and restoring the lake through dredging, shoreline work, and improving the fishery.
 Upstream we are working on stabilizing Yeader Creek and working with landowners including residents and businesses to minimize their impact by using urban conservation practices such as soil quality restoration, rain gardens, rain barrels, and more.
 Working together with project partners and residents of the watershed we can positively impact Easter Lake now and into the future.
-Every effort to reduce stormwater runoff at your home, recycling efforts and minimizing trash, stopping the use of phosphorus fertilizer, among other things helps to improve our local water quality bettering our community.
+Every effort to reduce stormwater runoff at your home, recycling efforts and minimizing trash, stopping the use of phosphorus fertilizer, among other things helps to improve our local water quality bettering our lake and community.

 If you are interested in learning more about how you can positively impact Easter Lake considering installing a conservation practice or volunteering with us!

 - Click here to learn more about conservation practices